niravnmore/phptut/se_assiginment.md

     - Internet Layer : manages logical addressing and routing
     - Network Layer : manages physical data transmission and hardware addressing

-Q. Explain Client Server Communication
+Q-6.
+Explain Client Server Communication
 - Client server communication is a communication model where client is requesting information, services or resources while server provides that requested information, service or resource.
 - Communication is always initiated by the client while it end with completion of the request or an acknowledgement.
 - A simple example is a user accessing a website through a browser, where the browser acts as a client and a remote web server acts as a server.

 #### Types of Internet Connections
-Q. How does broadband differ from fiber-optic internet?
+Q-7.
+How does broadband differ from fiber-optic internet?
 - Broadband and fiber-optics internet are types of internet where fiber-optics is an advanced and later version of high speed internet.
 - Broadband utilises coaxial cable, DSL or satellite whereas fibre-optics uses glass or plastic fibers to transmit data as light signals.
 - Broadband is susceptible to interference due to weather changes, distance or shared usage.
 - Optical fiber internet is consistent and highly reliable with minimal interference.
 - Fiber-optic internet is costlier that broadband.

-Q. What are the differences between HTTP and HTTPS protocols?
+Q-8.
+What are the differences between HTTP and HTTPS protocols?
 - HTTP stands for **Hypertext Transfer Protocol** and HTTPS is **Hypertext Transfer Protocol Secure**.
 - With HTTP data is sent in plain text format and so vulnerable to interception.
 - In HTTPS, data is encrypted using SSL/TLS thus securing data against eavesdropping or tampering.